briandconnelly/nicheconstruct/BEACON_Proposal/proposal.md

 (in prep.).
 However, this advantage is fleeting (Fig. 1A).
 Once the opportunities for adaptation are exhausted, cooperators are once again at a disadvantage against defectors.
-As shown in Fig. 1B, however, cooperation can be maintained indefinitely when environmental change occurs frequently, providing a stream of adaptive opportunities.
-While natural organisms typically find themselves in changing environments, can cooperators bet their success on these environments providing a steady influx of adaptive opportunities?
+As shown in Fig. 1B, however, cooperation can be maintained indefinitely when frequent environmental changes produce a stream of adaptive opportunities.
+While natural organisms typically find themselves in changing environments, can cooperators bet their success on the environment providing a sufficient influx of adaptive opportunities?

-Our previous model and others neglected one potentially major determinant of evolutionary outcomes---environmental change brought about by the organisms themselves.
+Our previous study and others have neglected one potentially major determinant of evolutionary outcomes---environmental change brought about by the organisms themselves.
 Through their metabolism, their interactions with others, and even through their death, organisms constantly modify their environment.
-These changes can produce feedback loops in which environmental change alters selection, which, in turn, alters phenotypes and their corresponding effects on the environment. **This research aims to reveal how endogenous environmental change, or *niche construction*, [@odling2003niche] affects the evolution of cooperation.** First, we will explore how selective feedbacks influence evolution as populations modify their physical environment.
-We then expand our scope to see how this process changes when the environment itself is under selection, such as when symbiont populations modify their host.
+These changes can produce evolutionary feedback loops in which environmental change alters selection, which, in turn, alters phenotypes and their corresponding effects on the environment. **This research aims to reveal how endogenous environmental change, or *niche construction*, [@odling2003niche] affects the evolution of cooperation.** First, we will explore how selective feedbacks influence evolution as populations modify their environment.
+We then expand our scope to see how this process changes when the environment itself is also a target of selection, such as when symbiont populations modify their host.
+**[TODO: add big picture questions here? applications?]**

 ### Phenotype-Driven Niche Construction

-As detailed in [Model Overview](#model), we will develop an agent-based model where evolution occurs in a metapopulation of populations connected by limited migration.
+As detailed in the [Model Overview](#model), we will develop an agent-based model to observe evolution in a metapopulation where populations are connected by limited migration.
 Within each population, growth occurs based on the interaction of cooperators and defectors.
 We first consider public goods cooperation, where the costly production of a public good allows populations to reach greater densities.
-For example, many bacterial species produce exoenzymes that digest large proteins in the environment, making the resulting amino acids an accessible carbon source for nearby cells.
+For example, many bacterial species produce exoenzymes that digest large proteins in the environment, unlocking the resulting amino acids as a carbon source for nearby cells.
 In the model, beneficial non-social adaptations allow populations to further adapt to their patch.
 Importantly, these adaptations alter how populations interact with their environment, which, in turn, alters selection at that patch.
-As a result, cooperator populations may render their environment inhospitable to immigrant defectors.
-In some conditions, cooperators may instead construct their own demise, making their patch *more* hospitable to defectors.
+As a result, cooperator populations may ensure survival by rendering their environment inhospitable to immigrant defectors.
+However, in some conditions, cooperators may instead construct their own demise by making their patch *more* hospitable to defectors.

 Natural organisms display a great diversity of cooperative behaviors.
 To identify more general principles about how niche construction influences the